How to get to Samara from Tamarindo, Costa Rica?

 What airport should I fly into for Sámara, Costa Rica?

 The nearest major airport to Sámara is Nosara Airport (NOB), about a 45-minute drive away.
-Alternatively, you can fly into Liberia International Airport (LIR) and take a 2.5-hour drive to Sámara.
+Alternatively, you can fly into Liberia International Airport (LIR) and drive for 2.5 hours to Sámara.

 How far is it from Tamarindo to Sámara?